 Histamine causes uncomfortable symptoms often associated with allergies, such as sneezing, itching, and congestion.
 Stinging nettle leaves contain histamine, creating a protective effect against allergies.

-9) Glandular Function
+9) Endocrine Gland Function

 The endocrine glands are central directors of bodily functions, letting cells know what to do and creating hormones and other compounds to regulate all the processes.
 Strong endocrine glands are known to cultivate physical robustness and strong life force vitality.
 They are also a sign of strong spiritual power and an indicator of a profound ability to manifest.